-Fraternity & Sorority Life strives to provide guidance and support for students' out-ofclassroom involvement.
-Staff works in partnership with Greek organizations to develop programs that encourage a sense of belonging, promote selfgovernance, challenge students to gain new skills and knowledge, and enable students to participate in positive individual and societal change.
-You can learn more about the fraternities and sororities on campus by visiting greeklife.truman.edu.
+Fraternity & Sorority Life dates back to 1914, and currently fosters over 20 chapters on campus.
+U&I staff work in partnerships with student councils to develop programs/services that encourge a sense of belonging, promote self-governance, challenge students to gain new skills and knowledge, and enable students to participate in positive individual and societal change.
+You can learn more about the fraternities and sororities on campus by visiting fsl.truman.edu.